jmfernandes/robin_stocks/README.rst

 of this library is to allow people to make their own robo-investors or to view stock information in real time.

+To join our Slack channel where you can discuss trading and coding, click the link https://join.slack.com/t/robin-stocks/shared_invite/enQtNTY0MTgzNDg4MTAzLWFhYjM4MGVkYmFiZTk3NjM3YjgwYzZkZDBkMzI3MDdjOGRiZjg0NDhiN2I5MzEwY2VkZGRkMmJiZTk2ZGEyZDQ

 Installing
 ========================
 There is no need to download these files directly.
 This project is published on PyPi,